-- 79.87.
-Support increased State and Federal funding of transportation improvements with regional or sub-regional benefits for all modes of transportation. - 80.88.
-Support increased support and funding to maintain City streets and roads as well as additional funding beyond SB 1 to allow the City to increase the average pavement condition index. - 81.89.
-Support protection of dedicated transportation-related tax revenues and enhance the ability of local agencies to finance local transportation programs and facilities. - 82.90.
-Oppose any further funding for the California High Speed Rail project and to see if that support reallocating that funding funding can be reallocated to fix ourfor local roads and infrastructure. - 83.91.
-Support the reallocation of state or federal transportation dollars to fund local rail and transit projects. - 84.92.
-Support continued appropriation of monies to fully fund the Federal Aviation Administration Contract Tower Program. - 85-93.
+- 87. Support increased State and Federal funding of transportation improvements with regional or sub-regional benefits for all modes of transportation. - 88.
+Support increased support and funding to maintain City streets and roads as well as additional funding beyond SB 1 to allow the City to increase the average pavement condition index. - 89.
+Support protection of dedicated transportation-related tax revenues and enhance the ability of local agencies to finance local transportation programs and facilities. - 90.
+Oppose any further funding for the California High Speed Rail project and support reallocating that funding for local roads and infrastructure. - 91.
+Support the reallocation of state or federal transportation dollars to fund local rail and transit projects. - 92.
+Support continued appropriation of monies to fully fund the Federal Aviation Administration Contract Tower Program. - 93.
 Support the City securing their fair share of funding from SB 1 revenues to fund local transportation projects. - 94.
 Oppose efforts that remove local regulatory authority on wireless infrastructure development. - 95.
-Oppose aggressive compliance schedule for the CARB Advanced Clean Fleet (ACF) regulation. - 86-96.
+Oppose aggressive compliance schedule for the CARB Advanced Clean Fleet (ACF) regulation. - 96.
 Support continued State and Federal funding programs for safety improvement planning and implementation projects.